 "Selah just is," Simone told Refinery29.
 "She's a force.
 She just does what feels true to her...that's the kind of girl that I would've wanted to be in high school."

-Selah's rollercoaster story is one that Poe has been painstakingly working on for years now, a labor of love that is deeply entangled with her own biography.
+Selah's rollercoaster story is one that Poe has been painstakingly working on for years now, a labour of love that is deeply entangled with her own biography.
 Now that the film is out, she's fully aware that audience might find her lead to be jarring — actually, she's counting on it.
 But out of that discomfort, Poe hopes, will spring forth a moment of quiet but revelatory self-recognition.

 "We're all Selah.
 We're all Maxie.
 We're all Paloma," she concluded.
-"I want us to recognise that we all have the power to damage the people we love.
+"I want us to recognize that we all have the power to damage the people we love.
 But we also need to know that we can be damaged by the people we love."

 Watch Selah and the Spades on Amazon Prime now.